What is the Limitation of Financial Accounting?

-- It has no scope for the recording transactions which are, although non-monetary in nature but have an important effect in running the business.
+- It has no scope for recording transactions, which, although non-monetary, have an important effect on running the business.

-- Factors such as employee efficiency, market competition, laws, and statute governing the business, economic and political scenarios, affect the business operations however find no place in financial accounts of the entity.
+- Factors such as employee efficiency, market competition, laws, and statute governing the business, economic and political scenarios, affect the business operations.
+However, they find no place in the financial accounts of the entity.

 # 8 – Intangible Assets

-- This gives a very weak picture of the balance sheet and impacts the net worth of those organizations which are highly invested in assets but low on sales.
+- It gives a very weak picture of the balance sheet and impacts the net worth of those organizations which are highly invested in assets but low on sales.

-- It is a major problem for many start-ups being IT-based companies invested heavily in intellectual property.
+- It is a major problem for many start-ups and IT-based companies that invest heavily in intellectual property.

 # 9 – Audit Concerns

-- There are various business entities working on a small and medium level.
-Considering the level of operations of such businesses and in order to avoid unnecessary hardships to them, the audit is not mandatory, provided they fall under the specified category.
+- Various business entities are working on a small and medium level, considering the level of operations of such businesses.
+The audit is not mandatory to avoid unnecessary hardships, provided they fall under the specified category.

-- This small and medium business, however, does have to prepare financial statements but are simply not required to be audited.
+- However, this small and medium business does have to prepare financial statements but is not required to be audited.

 - In the absence of an audit, it is not just that they have followed the policies and principles appropriately.
-Thus, leading to the question of whether the financial statements are reliable?
+This leads to the question of whether the financial statements are reliable?